Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 ## Install the Application
 Duration: 3

 To use the application, we'll first need to install it in the account.
-Normally you'd simply click an install button in the Snowflake Marketplace, but since we're building the application and using a single account to demonstrate the provider and consumer experiences, you'll need to run th same `snow app run` CLI command, as we mentioned before, this command creates the application package and also deploys de application.
-Behind the scenes, it runs something like this:
+Normally you would click an install button in the Snowflake Marketplace, but since we're building the application and using a single account to demonstrate the provider and consumer experiences, you'll run the same `snow app run` CLI command as we mentioned before.
+This command creates and/or updates the application package and also deploys the application.
+If you'd like to instead install the application yourself, you can do so like this:

 ```
 -- ################################################################